xRENGARIOx/picoCTF-2025_Write-Ups/Web Explotation/01 - SSTI1.md

 ## Solve
 1. First we connect to the challenge with the given link.

-2. Lets inspect the source code to see if we can find something interesting.
+2. Let's inspect the source code to see if we can find something interesting.
 ```HTML
 <!doctype html> <title>SSTI1</title>
 <h1> Home </h1>